michaelsprindzuikate/michaelsprindzuikate.github.io/content/posts/timing-is-everything.md

 * What if people don't like/care about what I have to say?
 * Can I be bothered to go through the effort of making a website?

-The answer to the first question is a very succinct "not a huge amount".
+The answer to the first question is a very succinct "probably not a huge amount".
 But that's ok, I think.

 Questions two and three?
 Hey, let's see what we get.
 You don't know if you don't try.